Years after Julia Ward Howe wrote the martial anthem of the Civil War she campaigned for a ‘Mother’s Day for Peace.’

-After the Civil War, Jarvis staged a Mothers' Friendship Day at the courthouse in Pruntytown, W.V., to bring together people who supported the Confederacy and people who supported the Union.
+After the Civil War, Jarvis staged a Mother’s Friendship Day at the courthouse in Pruntytown, W.Va., to bring together people who supported the Confederacy and people who supported the Union.

 Anna Reeves Jarvis died at 72 in Pennsylvania on May 9, 1905.
-Julia Ward Howe died at 91 in Portsmouth, R.I., on October 17, 1910, four years before Mothers Day was declared a national holiday.
+Julia Ward Howe died five years later, at age 91 in Portsmouth, R.I., Four years after her death, President Woodrow Wilson declared Mother’s Day a national holiday.
+But not for peace.

-It was Anna Reeves Jarvis’ daughter, Anna Jarvis, who succeeded in founding the Mothers’ Day holiday.
-She held a memorial for her mother on May 10, 1908, at Andrews Methodist Episcopal Church in Grafton, W.V.
-Anna Jarvis continued to campaign for a Mother’s Day holiday.
-President Woodrow Wilson proclaimed the first Mother's Day on May 8, 1914.
+Anna Reeves Jarvis’ daughter, Anna Jarvis, finally succeeded in founding the Mothers’ Day holiday.
+She held a memorial for her mother on May 10, 1908, at Andrews Methodist Episcopal Church in Grafton, W.Va.
+Anna Jarvis continued to campaign for a Mother’s Day holiday until President Woodrow Wilson issued the proclamation on May 8, 1914.

 Julia Ward Howe’s Rhode Island home, Oak Glen, is on the National Register of Historic Places.